Reviewed by Steven H. Dayan, MD

 - Pigment disorders

 To find out if you are a candidate for dermabrasion, schedule a consultation with a plastic surgeon who has experience performing a range of facial procedures.
 There are many facial cosmetic surgeons to choose from, and it can be difficult to know whom to trust for compassionate care and effective treatments.
 To take some of the unknowns out of the process, All About Facial Rejuvenation offers a directory of highly trained and experienced surgeons who have received many positive reviews from their patients.
-Click here or on the right side of this page to find a surgeon near you.

 A consultation appointment is your time to talk about skin treatment options, including dermabrasion.
 You and your doctor will discuss whether dermabrasion is right for you, how much skin can be safely removed, and the amount of improvement you can expect as a result.
 Part of this frank conversation should involve potential risks and complications of dermabrasion.